thedamon/radioslipstream/posts/2014-04-03-what-the-sunset-meant.md

 author: damon
 layout: post
 guid: http://www.radioslipstream.com/?p=415
-permalink: /playlists/2014/04/what-the-sunset-meant/
+mixcloud: what-the-sunset-meant
 categories:
   - PLAYLISTS
 ---

-<iframe width="100%" height="400" src="https://www.mixcloud.com/widget/iframe/?light=1&feed=%2Fradioslipstream%2Fwhat-the-sunset-meant%2F" frameborder="0" ></iframe>

 _A little bit danceable.
 A little bit wistful.
-A little bit like compounding the rich delightfully NOT FROZEN late evening into a thick, colourful paste, smearing it all over everything and rolling with it.
+A little bit like compounding the rich delightfully NOT FROZEN late evening into a thick, colourful paste, smearing it all over everything and rolling with it._
-_

   * Eliot Lipp / Good / City Synthesis (2007)
   * Grandbrothers / Ezra Was Right / Ezra EP (2014)